c-gamble/radiology-mcp-toolkit/README.md

 7. Follow the instructions in ```Step 6: Prediction Sets/``` to obtain your final prediction sets, statistically guaranteed to contain the ground truth at a user-specified HNU value.

 ## Bugs and Feature Requests
 We are always seeking to improve our work and welcome any feedback you may have.
 If you find a bug or have a feature request, please open an issue on this repository.
 We will do our best to respond to your request in a timely manner.
-Alternatively, you may contact the authors directly at [Gamble.Cooper@mayo.edu](mailto:gamble.cooper@mayo.edu).
+Alternatively, you may contact the authors directly [here](mailto:gamble.cooper@mayo.edu).

 ## Citation
 If you find this work useful, please use the appropriate citation format by clicking "Cite this repository" in the About section.